Article · Field notes

 Workspace

 The master bedroom doubles as the house’s only quiet workspace.
-Not for long sessions, but for someone who needs to check in briefly or work for an hour with a view.
+Not for long sessions.
+Briefly checking in, or working for an hour with a view.

 A dedicated desk corner with a floating wooden desk or built-in surface.
 Comfortable chair (mid-century leather or upholstered wood frame).
 A shelf or two above for books and decorative objects.
 Warm task lighting — a pendant or wall-mounted reading lamp.